St Mary’s Church in Warwick towers over the rest of the city. Rick Marin

 Online: Enterprise, earning your own income

-Join us from 2-3pm on Tuesday 19 November.
+Join us online from 2-3pm on Tuesday 19 August.
 This session will explore ways of diversifying income sources whilst supporting the needs of communities.
 How can we make the most of the opportunities that could be there and do we see them?
 In a highly competitive funding environment, we cannot always solely rely on grants and donations.

 How we're helping places of worship